mixmesh/player/README.md

-Players roam epedemic networks and as soon as a player encounters another neighbour player they exchange re-encrypted messages from their buffers according to the theories introduced by Golle and Spiridon et al.
+Players roam epedemic networks and as soon as a player encounters another neighbour player they exchange re-encrypted messages from their message buffers according to the theories introduced by Golle and Spiridon et al.

 A player listens on incoming SMTP and POP3 traffic in order to service end-users with mail access on the epedemic network.